lincal2309/AG_Votes/backlog.md

 ## To Do

+- all companies need to have their own logo (bug on home page for site admin)
 - manage models constraints: event name's unicity (per company)
 - add comments in .js and .css to identify html pages
 - Upgrade Django and take advantage of ASGI (might come with Python and PostgreSQL version upgrades too)